 April is a great month for celebrating all things green and growing.
 To celebrate this year, consider replacing some (or even all) of your conventional gardening methods with methods that are organic.

 I love to grow organic vegetables they taste so much better than chemically grown.
 If you think that it is hard to do you are so wrong.
 It is actually easier once you get established.

 An organic garden is a garden that works in cooperation with nature.
 It minimizes and replenishes the resources it consumes.

 I have a bucket in my kitchen next to the trash can, I call it my slop bucket.
 In it we rinse out food containers and cans, put in leftovers we don't end up eating, rinds, peels, sweeping the floor it goes in, vacuum bag, and hair cuttings.
-This bucket is dumped in the garden and flower beds all year around.

 Row covers are wonderful and often underutilized organic gardening tools.
 Made out of lightweight, synthetic fabrics, they can be placed over entire rows of plants or individual pots for a variety of purposes, all of which usually result in greater yields.